Agent credentials

 Benchmarking

-Agent API keys are also required to include agents in Benchmark runs.
-Only agents with configured keys will be available for selection when setting up a benchmark.
-You don't need to provide keys for the evaluation models — Superconductor handles that.
+Agent API keys are required to include agents in Benchmark runs.
+Only agents with configured keys or available credits will be available for selection when setting up a benchmark.